sailro/EscapeFromTarkov-Trainer/README.md

 # EscapeFromTarkov-Trainer

--**important note**- before publishing this repository, I gave all the details to EFT developers, so that they can fix their game (so this trainer should not be usable anymore).
+-**important note**- before publishing this repository, I gave all the details to EFT developers, so that they can fix their game (so this trainer should not be usable anymore... or not).
 Indeed I don't care for offline game trainers, but I don't want a multiplayer or online game to be ruined by cheaters.
 I was just interested by the reverse-engineering part.

 *I'm not responsible for any consequences that result from using this code.
 BattleState / BattlEye will probably ban you if you try to use it.* (and if you still want to use it, you should rename all methods/types/fields, as BattlEye is collecting strings from game process).